TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Simulation Experiments

 \subsection{Monte Carlo simulations}

-For this experiment, all of Monte Carlo setup parameters were kept the same as in Sec. \ref{subsec_SIM_Target_Tracking}, except for those under investigation.
+For this experiment, all of the Monte Carlo setup parameters were kept the same as in Sec. \ref{subsec_SIM_Target_Tracking}, except for those under investigations.
 In addition, to ensure that the results were not random, all of the conducted experiments were performed over 100 Monte Carlo runs.
-The tracking algorithm was evaluated based on the following criterion: \begin{itemize} \item \textit{Estimation Error} is the absolute distance between ground truth and estimated target location \(\mathcal{D}_{rms} = \sum_{j=1}^{N_{tg}} d^j_{rms}/N_{tg} \) with \(d^j_{rms} = [(x^j_{truth} - x^j_{est})^2 + (y^j_{truth} - y^j_{est})^2]^{1/2} \). \item \textit{Flight time} (s) for UAV to localize \textbf{all} of the targets which includes hovering time when the UAV waits for commands from the solver to take an action. \item \textit{UAV travel distance:} the total distance traveled by the UAV to track and locate all of the targets to the required location uncertainty bound; i.e the determinant of covariance being adequately small---\(N_{Th} \leq 10,000~\text{m}^{2N_s}\) . \item \textit{Computational cost}: We evaluate the computational cost in terms of two components: i) execution time for the solver to execute the tracking algorithm only (called \textit{non-planning time}), and ii) the execution time for the solver to select the best action---planning step---as well as complete the tracking task (called \textit{planning time}).
+The tracking algorithm was evaluated based on the following criterion: \begin{itemize} \item \textit{Estimation Error} is the absolute distance between ground truth and estimated target location \(\mathcal{D}_{rms} = \sum_{j=1}^{N_{tg}} d^j_{rms}/N_{tg} \) with \(d^j_{rms} = [(x^j_{truth} - x^j_{est})^2 + (y^j_{truth} - y^j_{est})^2]^{1/2} \). \item \textit{Flight time} (s) for UAV to localize \textbf{all} of the targets and this includes hovering time when the UAV waits for commands from the solver to take an action. \item \textit{UAV travel distance:} the total distance traveled by the UAV to track and locate all of the targets to the required location uncertainty bound; i.e the determinant of covariance being adequately small---\(N_{Th} \leq 10,000~\text{m}^{2N_s}\) . \item \textit{Computational cost}: We evaluate the computational cost in terms of two components: \textit{i)} execution time for the solver to execute the tracking algorithm only (called \textit{non-planning time}), and \textit{ii)} the execution time for the solver to select the best action---planning step---as well as complete the tracking task (called \textit{planning time}). \end{itemize} First, our search and localization algorithms were evaluated using different $\alpha$ values for R\'{e}yni reward function in \eqref{ReyniDivergence}.
+Table \ref{table_MC_alpha} presents the Monte Carlo results for $\alpha = \{0.1, 0.5, 0.9999\}$.
+In general, the $\alpha$ value does not significantly impact the overall performance.
+However, applying $\alpha = 0.1$ provides the best localization results in terms of estimation error and search duration.
+Applying $\alpha = 0.5$ proposed in \cite{Ristic2010,ristic2010information} results in the worst performance, it increases flight time and travel distance necessary to complete the localization task.
+Using $\alpha = 0.9999$ (considered as using KL divergence which is a popular information gain measure) helps to save UAV travel distance while sacrificing location accuracy.
+One explanation for this scenario is that our noisy measurement causes the predicted posterior $p(\mathbf{x}_{k+H}|\mathbf{z}_{1:k},\mathbf{z}^{(m)}_{k+1:k+H}(\mathbf{a}))$ in \eqref{ReyniDivergence} to be less informative due to high uncertainty.
+Therefore, the reward function should place more emphasis on the current posterior instead by using a small $\alpha$ value or setting $\alpha \rightarrow 1$ to completely ignore the future posterior.
+This also explains the reason for the worst localization performance observed when $\alpha = 0.5$ (equally weighting the current and the future posterior).